-The panel will comprise of three people who have not been directly involved in the matters detailed in the complaint.
+The panel will comprise of, three people who have not been directly involved in the matters detailed in the complaint, and an independent person.
 The hearing will normally take place within 10 working days of the receipt of the written request for a stage 4 investigation.
-Parents will be invited to attend the hearing.
+Parents will be invited to attend the hearing and they will be informed they are allowed to be accompanied if they wish.
 The aim of the Panel is to impartially resolve the complaint and to achieve reconciliation between the school and the complainant.
 All parties will be notified of the Panel's decision in writing within five school working days after the date of the hearing.